ProxyBO: Accelerating Neural Architecture Search via Bayesian Optimization with Zero-cost Proxies: Related Work

-To reduce NAS search costs, several techniques have been applied in the literature.
-ENAS~\cite{pham2018efficient} applies the weight sharing strategy by allowing multiple architectures to share weights in the same operation.
-PNAS~\cite{liu2018progressive} proposes to search for the best architecture starting from a smaller subspace.
+To reduce the costs of NAS, several techniques have been applied in the literature.
+ENAS~\cite{pham2018efficient} applies the weight sharing strategy by sharing weights in the same operation.
 DARTS~\cite{liu2018darts} models NAS as training an over-parameterized architecture including all candidate paths.
-EcoNAS~\cite{zhou2020econas} investigates proxies with reduced resources during evaluation, e.g., fewer epochs, training samples, etc.
+EcoNAS~\cite{zhou2020econas} investigates proxies with reduced resources during evaluation, e.g., fewer epochs, training samples, etc. BOHB~\cite{falkner2018bohb} combines Hyperband~\cite{li2017hyperband} and BO by early-stopping bad evaluations while MFES~\cite{li2021mfes,li2022hyper} improves BOHB by taking all evaluations of different resource levels into consideration when sampling new configurations to evaluate.
+Transfer learning~\cite{lee2021rapid} are applied to learn from previous tasks.

-Recent studies further accelerate NAS by estimating the performance of architectures at initialization, which we refer to as zero-cost proxies.
-For example, synaptic saliency metrics~\cite{lee2018snip,wang2019picking,tanaka2020pruning} measures the loss change when removing a certain parameter.
+Recent studies further accelerate NAS by estimating the performance of architectures at initialization (i.e., zero-cost proxies~\cite{xu2021knas,shu2021nasi}).
+Synaptic saliency metrics~\cite{lee2018snip,wang2019picking,tanaka2020pruning} measures the loss change when removing a certain parameter.
 Fisher~\cite{theis2018faster} estimates the loss change when removing activation channels.
-NASWOT~\cite{mellor2021neural} and TE-NAS~\cite{chen2020neural} model the expressivity of architectures based on activation patterns.
-As proxy scores are somehow related to the ground-truth performance, a recent research~\cite{abdelfattah2020zero} warms up a neural binary relation predictor using a specific proxy before training and achieves acceleration on benchmarks.
-However, due to the aforementioned limitations, how to unleash the potential of zero-cost proxies is still an open question.
+NASWOT~\cite{mellor2021neural} and TE-NAS~\cite{chen2020neural} model the expressivity of architectures based on activations.
+HNAS~\cite{shu2022unifying} boosts training-free NAS in a principled way.
+As proxy scores are somehow related to the ground-truth performance, recent work~\cite{abdelfattah2020zero} proposes to warm up a neural binary relation predictor or select candidates for evolutionary algorithms using a specific proxy and achieves acceleration on benchmarks.
+OMNI~\cite{white2021powerful} combines proxies into the BO surrogate.
+Due to the limitations (\textbf{L1} and \textbf{L2}), how to unleash the potential of zero-cost proxies without prior knowledge is still an open question.